asceide/linux-configs/linux-initial-setup/texlive/README.rst

 1) Make sure that **perl** and **wget** are installed

-2) at CLI, use :cond:`wget http://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz
+2) at CLI, use :cond:`wget http://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz` and then
-tar -xzf install-tl-unx.tar.gz` to download the installer
+:cond:`tar zxf install-tl-unx.tar.gz` to download the installer

 3) CD to the installation folder (:cond:`cd install-tl-20200517` for example) and use :cond:`sudo ./install-tl`